evgenyneu/Dodo/README.md

 width='300' alt="Dodo, from  Alice's Adventures in Wonderland" >

-> "At last the Dodo said, `EVERYBODY has won, and all must have prizes.'" - From *Alice's Adventures in Wonderland*.
+> At last the Dodo said, `EVERYBODY has won, and all must have prizes.'

+From *Alice's Adventures in Wonderland*.

 ## Usage